sabarna17/sample-capm-gcp-vm/deploy-cds-in-gcp/Readme.md

 # Deploy your CDS package in GCP App Engine
-Here I have tried to deploy an CDS Project to GCP.
+Here I have tried to deploy a CDS Project to GCP.

 ## Prerequisite
 1. GCP account is active.
 If no, click here and see details - [GCP](https://cloud.google.com/free)